Fiction, parody, and play in new religions

 - Hours spent studying compulsory literature and literature end term paper: c.
 432 pages / 4 p/h = 108 hours

 The final mark will be determined as a weighted average of three marks:

-B. Active participation and contribution to class discussions and peer-feedback.
+B. Active participation and contribution to class discussions.
 Counts 10 %.

-No text book will be used for the course.
-Master copies of articles and book chapters for the course will be made available for students to copy individually.
-More information about the readings follows on Blackboard in January 2015.
+No study book will be used for the course.
+Master copies of articles and book chapters for the course will be made available.
+More information about the readings follows on Blackboard in August.